zevwoodstock/BlockFW/README.md

 - `dmin` (or `fdmin`) - minimally observed Frank-Wolfe gap (resp.
 F-W gap approximation) observed until the current iteration
 - `davg` (or `favg`) - average of all Frank-Wolfe gaps (resp.
 F-W gap approximations) observed until the current iteration

 To plot the data, one can use, e.g., TikZ/pgfplots.
-The TeX code for plotting all of our data will be available on ArXiv, but a brief example (plotting Experiment 1 for the averaged $n=100$ results) is below (please note the use of custom colors for accessibility reasons; see <a href="https://github.com/jfdm/sta-latex/blob/master/colour-blind.sty">this repository</a> for their definitions)
+The TeX code for plotting all of our data is available on ArXiv and can be downloaded from <a href="https://arxiv.org/src/2409.06931">source</a>, but a brief example (plotting Experiment 1 for the averaged $n=100$ results) is below.
+Please note the use of custom colors for accessibility reasons; see <a href="https://github.com/jfdm/sta-latex/blob/master/colour-blind.sty">this repository</a> for their definitions.

 ```
 \begin{tikzpicture}